ezzarghili/recaptcha-go/README.md

 ```

 Now everytime you need to verify a V3 API client with no special options request use
-Note that as recaptcha v3 use score for challenge validation, if no treshold option is set the **default** value is `0.5`
+Note that as recaptcha v3 use score for challenge validation, if no threshold option is set the **default** value is `0.5`

 ```go
 err := captcha.Verify(recaptchaResponse)